• Skip to Content

 This course allows automotive students to complete Honda Individualized-Skills-Training.
 This course includes "hands-on" skill modules covering General and Express-Service.
 Students will also practice Honda Express-Service choreography.

-Prerequisite: AUTO 102 with C or better; Students must interview with the Automotive Faculty Honda Coordinator and been given a Honda/Acura Dealer Personnel Tracking System (DPTS) ID.
+Prerequisite: AUTO 102, AUTO 103, AUTO 119, AUTO 170 and AUTO 173 all with C or better; Students must interview with the Automotive Faculty Honda Coordinator and been given a Honda/Acura Dealer Personnel Tracking System (DPTS) ID

 Transfer Status: None Degree Applicable: AS